samuel-walker/fme-desktop-data-integration/README.md

-# FME Desktop Training Module: GIS and CAD Integration
+# FME Desktop Training Module: Data Integration

 This is the manual for a training module for Safe Software’s FME Desktop application.
-It provides a framework for a basic understanding of FME and for using FME in GIS and CAD integration.
+It provides a framework for a basic understanding of FME and for using FME in data integration.

 The training will introduce basic concepts and terminology, help students become efficient users of FME, and direct them to resources to help apply the product to their own needs.